evaera/Aurora/README.md

 An Agent is an object that keeps track of Auras and Effects on behalf of the Instance that it is linked to.
 When it comes time to apply, remove, or otherwise alter the Auras that are applied to a specific Instance, you do so through its Agent.
 Each Instance will only ever have one Agent, and the Aurora library will be sure to keep track of this for you and always return the same one when called on the same Instance (unless the previous one was destroyed).

-Agents also handle updating the state of each Aura attached to it, which happens every update cycle.
-The frequency of the update cycle is configurable by the developer.
+Agents also handle updating the state of each Aura attached to it, which happens every time an Aura is added or removed.

 ### Methods
 #### `Agent:Apply(auraName: string, props?: dictionary): boolean`